thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

             # If this field is not empty, user will be created as a user under defined Customer
             # %{attribute_key} as placeholder for attribute value of attributes of external user object
             customerNamePattern: "${SECURITY_OAUTH2_DEFAULT_MAPPER_BASIC_CUSTOMER_NAME_PATTERN:}"
+            # If this field is not empty, user will be created with default defined Dashboard
+            defaultDashboardName: "${SECURITY_OAUTH2_DEFAULT_MAPPER_BASIC_DEFAULT_DASHBOARD_NAME:}"
+            # If this field is set 'true' along with non-empty 'defaultDashboardName', user will start from the defined Dashboard in fullscreen mode
+            alwaysFullScreen: "${SECURITY_OAUTH2_DEFAULT_MAPPER_BASIC_ALWAYS_FULL_SCREEN:false}"
             #
             # NOTE: Next configurations available only in Professional Edition
             #